muhtasim24/UBRateMyProfessor/README.md

         * option/ button(or max number we specific if there is to many) to see all comments
 * Detail: * Top rated professor for each class
     * additional feature

+* Detail Subject List: User can press on the subject and it would take you to a list of professors that teach that class and the top professors would be listed from best rating to worst rating

 * Creation: Students make a rating/review
     * User can create a review/rating for a professor
         * Include the class